6cats1dog/Pediatric-Pneumonia-Image-Classification-with-Deep-Learning/README.md

 ## Business Problem

-In this project, the aim is to to build a deep neural network that trains on a large dataset for classification.
+In this project, the aim is to build a deep neural network that trains on a large dataset for classification.
 In this case, we are using x-ray images of pediatric patients to identify whether or not they have pneumonia.
 The dataset comes from Kermany et al. on Mendeley.

 ## Context for Project